Navigating between tabs (Ionic React)¶

 To go through this tutorial, make sure the following prerequisites are met:

-You have completed the following tutorial: Building a voice assistant for an Ionic React app.
+You have completed the following tutorial: Building a voice agent for an Ionic React app.

 The environment for using the Ionic framework is properly set up.
 For details, see Ionic documentation.

-We will use an example Ionic React app provided by Alan.
+We will use an example Ionic React app provided by Alan AI.
 You can also use your own app with several tabs.
-Make sure you have added the Alan button to the app as described in the previous tutorial.
+Make sure you have added the Alan AI button to the app as described in the previous tutorial.

 Note